codemation/pyql-cluster/README.md

     There should be a delay in time between pyql-cluster-node-02 creation & "Ready" state which ensures this new nodes is not used by "service-name" until it has joined cluster.

-    This scaled pyql cluster endpoint also has its own "cluster" db with matching tables "clusters", "endpoints",
+    This scaled pyql cluster endpoint also has its own "cluster" db with matching tables "clusters", "endpoints", "databases", "tables", but there is not any data inside these tables yet.

-5.